genesiscommunitysuccess/docs/docs/web-ui-reference/components/form/combobox.md

 <div class="combobox-examples">

-A combobox is an input with an associated popup that enables users to select a value from a collection of possible values (auto-complete).
+A combobox is an input with an associated pop-up that enables users to select a value from a collection of possible values (auto-complete).

-## Setup
+## Set-up

 ```ts
 import { provideDesignSystem, alphaCombobox, alphaOption } from '@genesislcap/alpha-design-system';